100+ Examples of Hard Skills for Your Resume

 Now that you’ve had a chance to review the definition of hard skills as well as some examples, here are some tips for how to incorporate your hard skills into your resume:

-Naturally, the hard skills that a potential employer will be most excited to see on your resume are the ones that they are specifically looking for in a new employee.
 Identify which hard skills the employer desires by reviewing the job posting carefully, paying special attention to anything listed under the ‘Requirements’ section.
 Many employers will explicitly say exactly which hard skills they are looking for.

 Of course, you should only add these hard skills to your resume if you actually have them, and be mindful not to copy their requirements exactly.
-While using the employer’s requirements as keywords is a good strategy, you want them to know that you put thought into listing each of your skills.
+Be prepared to physically demonstrate certain skills to an employer in an interview.

 Expert Tip